ekremturanfirat/Alpina_MainFCC/README.md

 ---
 ## Avionic Design Team Members
-I would like to thank _Ayçin Erbil, Ayşe Hazal Demirci, Büşra Yılmaz, Fatmanur Özen and Meryem Şen_, the avionics design members whose leadership I took on in the design of the card throughout the project.
+I would like to thank _Ayçin Erbil, Ayşe Hazal Demirci, Büşra Yılmaz, Fatmanur Özen and Meryem Şen_, the avionics design members whose leadership I took on in the design of the board throughout the project.

 ---
 ### Altium Designer Files